richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 ## Extension Field Types

-{{!RFC5905}} defined an Extension Field Format with a 16-bit type and a 16-bit length field.

-{{!RFC5906}} mentioned an Extension Field Types registry, and defined it indirectly by defining 30 extensions (15 each for request and response) in Section 13.
+{{!RFC5906}} mentioned the Extension Field Types registry, and defined it indirectly by defining 30 extensions (15 each for request and response) in Section 13.
 It did not provide a formal definition of the columns in the registry.